-For purposes of calculating your Employee Contributions and University Contributions, Compensation means your total gross wages paid to you by the University, including differential wages and your contributions to ERIP, SRP, the 457(b) plan, the Flexible Spending Plan, and the Qualified Transportation Program, and excluding amounts paid on account of termination of employment such final accrued vacation and sick pay and salary continuation pay.
-Your Compensation in a given Plan Year does not include amounts that exceed the federal statutory compensation limit, adjusted for cost-of-living increases in accordance with Internal Revenue Code Section 401(a)(17)(B).
+For purposes of calculating your Employee Contributions and University Contributions, Compensation means your benefits base salary paid to you by the University, including clinical term allowances, clinical bonus, administrative supplements, 4QT pay, differential wages, and ministerial housing allowances, before any reductions are taken for your contributions to CRP, SRP, the Flexible Spending Plan, and the Qualified Transportation Program, and differential wage payments paid during Qualified Military Service.
+Compensation does not include: (a) amounts paid on account of termination of employment, such as final accrued vacation and sick pay, or (b) any other taxable compensation such as faculty retirement bonuses, Laboratory School bonuses, and taxable fringe benefits.
+Your Compensation in a given Plan Year does not include amounts that exceed the federal statutory compensation limit, adjusted for cost-of-living increases in accordance with Internal Revenue Code Section 401(a)(17)(B)).

-Tax Advantages of ERIP
+Tax Advantages of CRP